-- A. General: An informal conference can be requested prior to initiating a formal contest as provided in the previous section.
+- A. General: An Informal Conference can be requested prior to initiating a formal contest as provided in the previous section.
 Reference: Part 350.220 of the Administrative Rules. - 1.
-The employer, any affected employee, or the employee representative may request an informal conference for the purpose of discussing any issues raised by an inspection, citation, notice of proposed penalty, or notice of intention to contest. - 2.
-The informal conference must be conducted within the 15 working day contest period.
+The employer, any affected employee, or the employee representative may request an Informal Conference for the purpose of discussing any issues raised by an inspection, citation, notice of proposed penalty, or notice of intention to contest. - 2.
+The Informal Conference must be conducted within the 15 working day contest period.
 The conference or any request for such a conference shall not operate as a stay of the 15 working day contest period. - 3.
-If the employer's intent to contest is not clear, the Division Manager or designated representative will make an effort contact the employer for clarification. - 4.
-Informal conferences may be held by any means practical, but meeting in person is preferred. - B. Assistance of Counsel: In the event that an employer is bringing its attorney to an informal conference, the Division Manager or his or her designee may contact the Legal Division and ask for the assistance of counsel.
+If the employer's intent to contest is not clear, the Division Chief or designated representative will try to contact the employer for clarification. - 4.
+Informal Conferences may be held by any means practical, but meeting in person is preferred. - B. Assistance of Counsel: In the event that an employer is bringing its attorney to an informal conference, the Division Chief or his or her designee may contact the Legal Division and ask for the assistance of counsel.